cjbrigato/shrouten/README.md

 *pruge*: the act of relieving a shroutened collection from a database.
 Usually meaning "clearing", or *purge*

+*brucklet*: a specific elements buckets (a brucklet collection).
+Interestingly, the collection won't take the typo.

 ### FAQ

 **Q1.** *Does "put in" comment is anyhow connected to an eastern-europe head of state?*